nuejs/www/docs2/concepts/js-modules.md

-# JavaScript or TypeScript Modules
+# JavaScript & TypeScript Modules

-While the majority of the JavaScript comes in the form of [reactive islands](reactive-islands), there are still places where plain JavaScript and TypeScript files are benefical:
+While the majority of the JavaScript comes in the form of [reactive islands](reactive-islands.html), there are still places where plain JavaScript and TypeScript files are benefical:

 1. *Page extensions* — where the extension changes the behaviour of the whole page and is not a specific/visible UI componennt.
 Examples of page extensions are scroll transitions, page transitions, and website analytics extensions.